srl-labs/nornir-srl/README.md

 ## CLAB-based inventory mode

 In this mode, the Nornir inventory is populated by a containerlab topology file and no further configuration files are needed.
-The containerlab topo file is specified with the `-t` option. `fcli` converts the topology file to a _hosts_ and _groups_ file.
-Only nodes of kind=srl are populated in the host inventory.
+The containerlab topo file is specified with the `-t` option.

+`fcli` converts the topology file to a _hosts_ and _groups_ file and only nodes of kind=srl are populated in the host inventory.
 Furthermore, the `prefix` parameter in the topo file is considered to generate the hostnames.
-Also, the presence of _labels_ in the topo file is mapped into node-specific attribs that can be used in inventory filters (`-i` option).
+The presence of _labels_ in the topo file is mapped into node-specific attribs that can be used in inventory filters (`-i` option).

 ## Filtering